 Healthcare providers throughout the Central Virginia region also have partnered with the program to allow PA students the opportunity for hands-on clinical experience.
 “We are thankful for the phenomenal support of Centra and our many community partners,” Dr. Welsh said.

-“This is an exciting time for Lynchburg College, and we are proud of their accomplishment,” said E.W.
+“This is an exciting time for University of Lynchburg, and we are proud of their accomplishment,” said E.W.
 Tibbs Jr., president and CEO of Centra.
 “We look forward to hosting these students in our facilities during their training.
 Our regional healthcare community will benefit immensely from the highly skilled practitioners graduating from this program.”

 MPAM students will complete coursework in basic sciences, pharmacology, clinical medicine, history taking, physical examination techniques, and surgical and technical clinical skills.